Abiraterone Acetate (Zytiga®)

-Abiraterone acetate can cause elevated blood pressure (hypertension) and fluid retention.
-Your oncology team will monitor you for these side effects.
+This medication can cause high blood pressure (hypertension) and swelling.
+Patients should have their blood pressure checked regularly during therapy.
+Any hypertension should be treated appropriately.
+If hypertension cannot be controlled, the medication may be stopped.
 If you experience headaches, dizziness, fast heartbeat, rapid weight gain or swelling in your legs or feet, notify your oncology team.

 Some men report mood swings and depression while on hormone therapy.
 It can be helpful to talk about concerns and feelings with a partner or close friend.
 If you find that feelings of sadness are interfering with life, talk with your team about finding a counselor experienced in working with cancer patients.

 If you have questions or concerns about the medication that you have been prescribed, please contact your healthcare team.
 OncoLink is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through OncoLink should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem, you should consult your health care provider.